neilg63/dynamic-token/README.md

 ## Comparison with other authentication systems

-Many systems require a long access key and client secret.
-While cryptic, they are static and exposed directly in the header, payload or query string.
-Others require a handshake, where the static API key identfies the client, but issues a temporary access token for subsequent requests.
+- **Access key and client secrets** These are best suited to Web services open to a diverse range of consumers on different platforms.
+While cryptic, the credentials are exposed directly in the header, payload or query string credentials need to be checked against a local database.
+- Others, such as *OAuth 2.0*, require a handshake, where the static API key identfies the client, but issue a temporary access token for subsequent requests.
 This access token may be valid for an extended user session or only long enough to let the client send a second request to fetch the required data.
-This complicates interaction between two tightly bound web applications, especially micro-services and backend APIs for mobile apps and Web applications.
+- By contrats, dynamic tokens can grant restrict access to a select group of clients without expensive database requests.
+They are ideal for applications that you control, but can grant additional permissions from the optional UUID.

 ### Customisation Options